Bridgewise Article

 func makeUIView(context: Context) -> WKWebView {

-let configuration = WKWebViewConfiguration()
+let config = WKWebViewConfiguration()

-let userContentController = WKUserContentController()
+let controller = WKUserContentController()

 let script = """